BartekKownacki/FunPoints/README.md

 # FunPoints
-Firstly points was saving at users hard drive, but not it's using sql database.
+Firstly points was saving at users hard drive, but now it's using sql database.